DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 * He is from the nearby village of Barovia, which lies in the shadow of Castle Ravenloft.
 Their homes have been preyed upon in recent years by a nest of vampire spawn, whose master slumbers in the depths of this keep.
 * The raven on his shoulder is named Livius, and has been Ismark’s “loyal companion" in this venture into the castle.
 Ismark is also joined in this expedition by a woman named Lugdana—a mighty warrior—from whom he has become temporarily separated.
 (If asked, Ismark can share that Lugdana was caught by some kind of trap while in the midst of a duel with a pair of **wights** in the castle cellar.
 “The floor swept up around her, and carried her away up into the heights of the castle," he recalls worriedly.
 “I’ve seen no sign of her yet, but I hope that she’s managed to find safety somewhere in these towers.")
 * Ismark and Lugdana came here in search of the *Sigil of the Sun*, a magic item said to empower those who fight the undead.
 If asked, Ismark describes the *Sigil* as a platinum amulet shaped like the sun, with a large ruby crystal embedded in its center.
-(Ismark has never heard of the *Holy Symbol of Ravenkind*.)
+(Ismark has never heard of the *Holy Symbol of Ravenkind*.
+If shown the _Holy Symbol_, Ismark recognizes it as matching the description of the _Sigil_, and tells the players to keep it close as they make their escape from the castle.)

 Ismark is interested in exploring the guest suite for any signs of Lugdana, and invites the players to join him in doing so.
 “Strength in numbers, yes?" he asks, winking.